What is early-onset cancer?

 Cancer Australia is responding to this emerging issue by informing our understanding of early-onset cancers.
 The following are in development:

-- An evidence review of risk factors for early-onset cancers, to understand the potential reasons behind the increase and identify research gaps.
+- An evidence review of risk factors for early-onset cancers, to understand the potential reasons behind the increase, identify research gaps and interventions aimed at altering the trajectory of early-onset cancer rates in Australia.

 - Reviewing and updating evidence-based guidance for GPs to facilitate earlier diagnosis of people with signs and symptoms of cancer, including those under 50 years.
 These updates will be made to Optimal Care Pathways Step 2 section, which focus on presentation, initial investigations and referral.